GoogleChrome/web.dev/src/site/content/en/blog/floc/index.md

 any actual browsing histories; they're simply based on picking random centers in "cohort space" or cutting up the space with random lines.
 1. Each segment is given a cohort number.
-1. The web browser gets this data describing the "cohort space" from its FLoC service.
+1. The web browser gets this data describing "cohort space" from its FLoC service.
 1. As a user moves around the web, their browser [uses an algorithm](#floc-algorithm) to periodically calculate the region in "cohort space" that corresponds most closely to its own browsing history.